Kernix13/pre-code-formatter/RegEx.md

 When it comes to code blocks in a `pre` tag on a docs page or a blog post, you can have the entire code block in a single color.
 If it is a dark code block, then the code will be white or light gray, and if it's a light code block it will be black or dark gray.

 That's fine.
 However, a code block with color syntax highlighting not only looks good, but it is easier to read.
-As a result, a syntax highlighted code block will make your blog posts look better than other peopels's posts.
+As a result, a syntax highlighted code block will make your blog posts look better and hopefully lead to higher results in t he SERPs.

 But how many colors would you need?
-You can try to recreate your own code editor, or look at other blog posts, documentation pagees, and language block markdown files.
+You can try to recreate your own code editor, or look at other blog posts, documentation pages, or markdown language blocks.

 Since I am adding span tags with a color class around every RegEx match, I would like to have only enough colors to make the code readable and have differentiation between different languages.